 Black Tap Craft Burgers and Beer serves beer and canned cocktails, alongside the burgers, wings and CrazyShakes.

-Downtown Disney at Disneyland — Shopping
+Downtown Disney Shopping

-Downtown Disney at Disneyland is a small outdoor shopping mall with a variety of shops.
+Downtown Disney District at Disneyland is a small outdoor shopping mall with a variety of shops.
 You'll enjoy souvenir shopping, picking up necessary sunglasses and home goods.
 You can even learn to dress like a local at the surf shop.
 Looking for DisneyBounding outfits you can wear in the parks or Disney collectibles?
 They have that too.

 Curl Surf